PolusAI/workflow-inference-compiler/docs/installguide.md

 Most of the plugins have been packaged up into [docker](https://www.docker.com) containers.
 If docker is not installed, you can compile workflows and generate DAGs but the workflows will fail at runtime.

+### known issues

+When running Docker for Mac, in some cases execution will hang.
+See [all containers hang](https://github.com/docker/for-mac/issues/5081) and [error waiting for container](https://github.com/docker/for-mac/issues/5139) for details.
+The current workaround is to simply restart Docker.

 ## conda

 [conda](https://en.wikipedia.org/wiki/Conda_(package_manager)) is an open source, cross platform package management system.
 It can install both Python dependencies and system binary dependencies, so conda is essentially a replacement for `pip`.
 The associated package distributions named `anaconda` and `miniconda` provide a database of packages that can be used with the `conda` command.
 (There is also an open source package distribution called [conda-forge](https://conda-forge.org)) Either one works, so if you already have anaconda installed then great.
 Otherwise, [miniconda](https://docs.conda.io/en/latest/miniconda.html) is all you need.